Uber only has itself to blame for London license loss

 ‘But we didn’t think of that’, it bleats now, in response to the revelation that its ad system allowed the micro-targeting of ads to users with a stated preference for ‘burning Jews’.

-‘We just didn’t imagine this vast anyone-can-advertise-to-anyone platform might be used by Kremlin agents — even though, well, they paid us in Roubles and hailed from a known pro-Putin troll farm,’ it now finds itself having to say.
+‘We just didn’t imagine this vast anyone-can-advertise-to-anyone platform might be used by Kremlin agents — even though, well, they paid us in Rubles and hailed from a known pro-Putin troll farm,’ it now finds itself having to say.

 It’s a vastly disingenuous response to a crisis entirely of Facebook’s own making.